northdata/api/doc/data-export-guide/data-export-guide.md

  - **JSONL** (JSON separated with new lines).
 This is the right choice if you intend to process the data with a programming language.
 It is the same format as our API, so if you also work with the API, you should choose this.

- - **CSV** (Comma-separated value).
+ - **CSV** (Comma-separated value) with commas as separator and UTF-8 as encoding.
 This is the right choice if you want to open and process the data with a tool.
    Please note that while in theory it is possible to open the CSV files in Excel (and works well for the test data), the big data sets might be too large to work with Excel.

 Note that the JSONL editions contain more detail than CSV editions.
 This is due to restrictions of the CSV format, which does not support nesting.
 See below in [CSV data contents](#csv-data-contents).